 Though the reasons for shopping cart abandonment are almost the same as checkout abandonment, the respective impacts are reasonably different.
 Online portals must ensure that whenever online visitors select items from their catalogue, they must go through the entire process till the checkout.
 If they abandon checkout due to a clumsy checkout page design, it will inevitably lose revenue and hurt the website’s reputation.
 As such, portals must make checkout pages a smooth affair for online visitors – whether regular or irregular visitors.
 Online portals can follow the above best practices to bypass checkout abandonment or use a 1-Click Checkout solution provider like Nimbbl.

 A checkout page is a website page a customer uses to conclude an online purchase transaction.
-The page is a digital equivalent of a checkout counter of any brick and mortar store.
+The page is a digital equivalent of a checkout counter of any brick-and-mortar store.
 Depending on the nature of the transaction and product or service being offered, there can be a single checkout or multiple pages on eCommerce websites.
-The checkout page is always at the end of the checkout process.
 It gives the customer a variety of payment options and displays the shopping cart’s total value.
-E-commerce websites must customise the checkout page as per their requirement, and the feedback received from online customers.
-The checkout page also helps reduce the shopping cart abandonment rate.